 So, for example, if you were getting a new mortgage with a 1% buy down plus closing costs and your loan amount was $300,000.00, then you would pay $3,000.00 plus the regular closing costs associated with the loan.

-For a $300,000 loan amount, your typical closing costs for lender fees (underwriting), appraisal, title, escrow, and recording are going to be $2,950.00.
+For a $300,000 loan amount, your typical closing costs for lender fees (underwriting), appraisal, title, escrow, and recording will be $2,950.00.

-Buying down the rate is not required even if your Loan Officer says it is (find a new mortgage company if this is happening to you).
+Buying down the rate is not required even if your loan officer says it is (find a new mortgage company if this is happening to you).

-So if are working with a company like this and you wanted to buy down the rate with two points, that could mean $9,000 in points (based on a $300,000 loan amount).
+So, if you are working with a company like this and you wanted to buy down the rate with two points, that could mean $9,000 in points (based on a $300,000 loan amount).
 One point for the Loan Origination fee and two Discount points to buy down the rate (see below for the difference between Loan Origination fees and Discount points).
 That’s a significant amount of money.

 Many reputable lenders do not require you to pay a Loan Origination fee on every loan option, and they usually offer an option without a Loan Origination fee.
 I suggest you avoid lenders that don’t offer an interest rate option without Loan Origination fees.

-- Origination fees are compensation to the Loan Officer/mortgage lender for services rendered.
+- Origination fees are compensation to the loan officer/mortgage lender for services rendered.

 What do I mean by that?